Natural Disaster Recovery

 These accounts provides FRRR with the ability to assure philanthropic bodies, corporates, organisations or communities that wish to, or have, raised funds to give into a specific community or region or for a specific purpose.

-How will it help devastated communities?
+How does it help devastated communities?

 Long after the media has moved on and initial grants are dispensed in disaster-struck areas, gaps in community need emerge.
 Community recovery takes time to conduct planning and ensure that social and physical infrastructure is appropriate, sustainable and meets the future needs of the community.
 FRRR is an independent advocate, that recognises the need for support in the medium to long term recovery.